 Alcohol-based Hand Sanitiser is also effective, where soap and water are not immediately available.

 All students and staff must sanitise their hands on entry to the school building.
-Thorough hand washing must be repeated at least once an hour, every hour.
+Thorough hand washing must be repeated at regularly throughout the day, and always before eating.
 Where possible, this will be with soap and water.

 The closer you are to someone who is infected, the greater the risk.
 Understanding of how viruses travel has developed significantly since experiments into distance were performed.
 The WHO suggests that a distance of 1 metre is enough to disrupt, though not to eliminate, the pattern of infection.
 This is backed up by evidence which suggests most bigger droplets, which contain the highest concentration of virus, fall to the ground quickly as a result of gravity.

 This distance alone should not be considered safe without other measures in place.

 Students are taught to keep distanced from each other whenever possible, and adults are also expected to do this whilst on campus.